jxxcarlson/scripta-monomer/README.md

 ![screenshoot](images/screenshot.png)

-See https://scripta.io for the web app that this will be based on.
+See https://scripta.io for the web app that this work is based on.